HBOT for Acute Traumatic Ischemia / Compartment Syndrome

 Indications here include all causes of vascular ischemia to a region which results in non-function, disturbances of micro-circulation, edema, and plugging of capillaries by white cells.
 Not only is the tissue site in question benefitted, but also cardiac and respiratory function is improved.

-Acute Traumatic Ischemia Treatment
+Acute Traumatic Ischemia Management

 In compartment syndrome, surgical decompression is mandated as an adjunct.
 Salvage of extremities can occur with combined application of HBOT and Dextran infusion.